Richie Cunningham (American football): Jacksonville Jaguars

 On November 27, 2002, he was signed as a free agent by the Jacksonville Jaguars, to replace a struggling Tim Seder.
 On December 3, he was cut after playing in one game, making a 23-yard field goal and 2 extra points.
 His release was done to sign placekicker Danny Boyd, who the club thought had a bigger potential.

 He finished his professional career with 84 for 105 field goal attempts.
 His 80 percent rate was tied for 27th All-time in a career.

 Personal life

 Cunningham also received some notoriety during his NFL career for sharing the same name of the Happy Days television character played by Ron Howard.

-He currently works for a pharmaceutical company.
-He is divorced from Kristin Cunningham and has three kids.